Summer vacations are back: What should you pack?

 What to pack for summer vacation

 The weather is warming up, and it’s time to whisk yourself away for a much-needed summer vacation.
-But without a summer vacation packing list, it’s easy to overpack and overflow your carry-on or skip the essentials and scramble to buy what you need when you land.
+But without a summer vacation packing list, it’s easy to overpack and overflow your carry-on luggage or skip the essentials and scramble to buy what you need when you land.
 Even the best family summer vacations need a little packing guidance.

 You don’t want to get stuck on your dream vacation without the right clothes, or worse, come home with a blistering sunburn.
 Before jetting off, pick out some must-have summer vacation clothes and double-check your packing list.
-When you’re prepared for the trip ahead, you’re sure to have the best summer vacation.
+When you’re prepared for the trip ahead, you’re sure to have the best vacation this summer.

+Shop this article: Samsonite Winfield 2 Hardside Expandable Luggage with Spinner Wheels, Matein Travel Laptop Backpack and Supergoop!
+PLAY 100% Mineral Sunscreen Stick

 Best carry-on luggage for summer vacation